SavagelyOptimized/savagelyoptimized.github.io/README.md

 ## Savagely Optimized

-For any questions, complaints, compliments or suggestions about the sticker pack, please contact the developer at matt-e@savageloptimized.co
+For any questions, complaints, compliments or suggestions about the Optimal Weekending sticker pack, please contact the developer at matt-e@savageloptimized.co